Effective communication is at the heart of every successful business, no matter the size or industry.

 Finally, being close-minded can influence business communication in a negative way and even ruin your relationships with customers or employees.

-Closed-minded people usually spend more time talking than listening, tend to ignore opposing viewpoints and beliefs, rush to judgement and conclusions, and are generally not willing to consider new ideas and opinions.
+Closed-minded people usually spend more time talking than listening, tend to ignore opposing viewpoints and beliefs, rush to judgment and conclusions, and are generally not willing to consider new ideas and opinions.

 Those having an open mind, on the other hand, easily accept people from diverse backgrounds and respect their differences, understand others better, listen without judging, and consider all sides if an issue before jumping to conclusions.